DrBarnabus/Servly/README.md

 **Servly** is an in development open-source and cross-platform framework to assist building modern cloud-native microservices on the [.NET](https://dot.net) platform.

-It consist of a number of configurable and mixable modules to give you flexibility while constructing your microservices including support for [multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy) scenarios.
+It will consist of a number of configurable and mixable modules to give you flexibility while constructing your microservices including support for [multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy) scenarios.

-# :construction: Active Development
+# 🚧 Active Development

 Servly is still under heavy initial development and the functionality and/or interfaces that it provides are subject to change without warning between package versions until the `v1` release.